- Pyridoxic acid

 For Healthcare Professionals

 Preclinical studies show that systemic administration of certain B vitamins including B6 has neuroprotective, antihypertensive (2), antinociceptive (3), and antitumor effects (4).
-In humans, higher B6 intake may lower serum homocysteine concentrations (5), but did not reduce the risk of developing type 2 diabetes (6).
+In humans, higher B6 intake may lower serum homocysteine concentrations (5) and decrease risk of progression to late age related macular degeneration (54) but did not reduce the risk of developing type 2 diabetes (6).
+A systematic review determined that B6 may be useful in treating neuropsychiatric adverse effects associated with the antiepileptic drug Levetiracetam (55).
 High dietary intakes of folate and B6 have been associated with reduced risk of mortality from stroke, coronary heart disease, and heart failure (7).
-Vitamin B6 supplementation did not improve cognition in older adults (8) and was not more effective than placebo for carpal tunnel syndrome (9).
-There is also limited evidence of its effect on asthma susceptibility or established disease (10).
-Data on its use for premenstrual syndrome is mixed (11), and evidence is limited and weak for the prevention of pregnancy-related nausea (12) (13).
+Intake of B6 has also inversely associated with metabolic syndrome (56).
+In older adults with mild cognitive impairment taking aspirin, B6 had favorable effects on global cognitive functioning (57).

 In animal models, an excess-pyridoxine diet actively influenced cell-mediated immunity via enhanced IFN-γ production and Th1-polarization (34).
 In several cancer cell lines, B6 contributed to increased p21 gene expression via p53 activation (4).
 Proposed mechanisms for an inverse relationship of B6 intake and serum PLP with cancer risk include: 1) its participation in one-carbon metabolism that is essential for DNA synthesis, repair, and methylation; 2) the high uracil and chromosome breaks caused by B6 deficiency which may interfere with these processes leading to aberrant gene expression, DNA instability, and eventual disease; and 3) possible cancer-suppression effects through reductions in cell proliferation, angiogenesis, oxidative stress, inflammation, and nitric oxide synthesis (16) (21).

-Irreversible sensory ataxia in octogenarians: Three elderly patients in their eighties presented with sensory ataxia (lack of voluntary coordination of muscle movements) and signs of polyneuropathy (damage or disease affecting peripheral nerves) for 3–8 months.
+Irreversible sensory ataxia in octogenarians: Three elderly patients presented with lack of voluntary muscle coordination and polyneuropathy for 3–8 months.
 Pyridoxine 600 mg daily was consumed for 3–10 years in a B1-6-12-combination tablet.
 B6 blood levels were markedly elevated at 66–104x ULN.
 After 2 years of vitamin discontinuation, the patients showed no significant improvement in either neuropathy or gait, and no other likely cause for neuropathy in these patients could be identified (29).

-Severe sensorimotor neuropathy: Due to B6 hypervitaminosis in a 75-year-old white man, accompanied by yellowish-brown skin pigmentation.
-Discontinuation of B6 led to improvement 1 year later, when he no longer used a wheelchair and could walk without a cane.
+Severe sensorimotor neuropathy: Due to excess B6 intake in a 75-year-old white man, accompanied by yellowish-brown skin pigmentation.
+Product discontinuation led to improvement 1 year later, when he no longer used a wheelchair and could walk without a cane.
 Skin color also resolved, but ataxic signs were still present (38).

 Oral contraceptives: May moderately increase pyridoxine requirements (40).

-Levodopa: Enhances levodopa metabolism, thereby reducing its effects (41) (42).
+Levodopa: Enhances levodopa metabolism in patients, thereby reducing its effects (41) (42).